Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 **Important Notes:**

 * Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
 * Only LUNs mapped to a host are checked.
-An unmapped LUN is not serving anything; add `--include-unmapped` to cover those as well
+An unmapped LUN is not serving anything; add `--include-unmapped` to cover those as well, and `--unmapped-severity` to decide what they report
+* The appliance carries its own fill threshold per thin LUN, together with a switch saying whether it is in use.
+The check honours it, so it and the management GUI agree on when a LUN is full; `--device-threshold-severity` tunes what that reports
 * A thick LUN has its whole capacity allocated by definition, so it reports no usage and is never checked against the thresholds.
 Reading its allocation as "100% full" would alert on every thick LUN forever
 * The capacity thresholds are off by default.
 A thin LUN that is full is doing what it was created for; what actually runs out is the pool behind it, which `huawei-dorado-storagepool` watches
 * On an array with many LUNs, `--brief` keeps the output readable by listing only the LUNs that alert